 Their participation took various forms: some demonstrated or even rioted over the price of food; some joined clubs organized by women; others took part in movements against the Revolution, ranging from individual acts of assassination to joining in the massive rebellion in the west of France against the revolutionary government.
 The most dramatic individual act of resistance to the Revolution was the assassination of the deputy Jean-Paul Marat by Charlotte Corday on 13 July 1793.
 Marat published a newspaper, The Friend of the People, that violently denounced anyone who opposed the direction of the Revolution; he called for the heads of aristocrats, hoarders, unsuccessful generals, and even moderate republicans, such as Condorcet, who supported the Revolution but resisted its tendency toward violence and intimidation.
 Corday gained entrance to Marat’s dwelling and stabbed him in his bath.
 He often took baths for a skin condition.

 So there you have it–not only were women participants in the French Revolution, some of them were, in point of fact, assassins.
 Man!
-If only there were some sort game that was about assassins during the French Revolution–I bet that would be an interesting opportunity for some good female protagonists.
+If only there were some sort of game that was about assassins during the French Revolution–I bet that would be an interesting opportunity for some good female protagonists.
 Too bad no one is developing one of those!

 Sarcasm aside, Ubisoft is missing a brilliant opportunity to explore the political context of assassination during a particularly dramatic moment in European history.
 By ignoring women, Ubisoft risks whitewashing women’s contributions to that historical moment.
 There are many more reasons why Ubisoft should reconsider its stance here as well, but I’ve covered those already.
 Instead of just retreading last year’s article, let’s talk about Ubisoft’s excuses for not making playable female characters, and why they don’t hold water.